Infratab/frontend-challenge-2/README.md

 #### Challenge
 For this challenge, we provide you a server which provides you with the [following api endpoints](https://github.com/Infratab/frontend-challenge-2/blob/master/API.md).

-Your challenge is to implement the following design and fulfil the functional requirements listed below.
+Your challenge is to implement the following designs given in the below section and fulfil the functional requirements listed below.
 You can implement the design using any library/frameworks you like or just good old plain html/css.

 #### Functional requirement
 ##### 1. Signup, Login, Logout

-Store the token in the browser (where you get the token when you login/ signup).
+On signup or login you will get the token, ttore the token in the browser.
 Based on the token stored decide whether to show login or home page.

-Once user is logged in, Show the page as given in the above image (//need to upload the image).

-**NOTE:** All the API's are authenticated.
+**NOTE:** All the [API's](https://github.com/Infratab/frontend-challenge-2/blob/master/API.md#reminder-apis) are authenticated.

 ##### 2. Show list of reminders
-  Show the list of all reminders that were added with edit and remove buttons.
-Show completed reminders and upcoming reminders as two different list.
+  Show the list of reminders as shown in the below image.

 <img width="700" alt="mockup-1" src="https://cloud.githubusercontent.com/assets/12729226/16512744/5d770dfc-3f7c-11e6-9eb0-836587a74204.png">